haopeng5555/SCE-F2E/model_implementation/README.md

-Thank you—that reference helps.
-Here's a rewritten `README.md` for your **model implementation** folder in the same tone, style, and formatting as the example you shared:

----

 # SCE–F2E–Model

 This repository folder contains the full model implementation for the **SCE–F2E–Lite** project: a hybrid multi-branch neural architecture designed for context-aware French-to-English machine translation.